radixdlt/scrypto-challenges/8-yield-derivatives/SUPER/Website/README.md

 > ```

 > #### 8.
 Parse sale_detail_event_1
-> When the sale starts, some fields of saledetailevent must be updated, so we parse it again:
+> When the sale starts, some fields of saleDetailEvent must be updated, so we parse it again:
 > ```powershell
 > $sale_detail_event_1.Context.PostContext | ForEach-Object {
 >     if ($_ -match "\s*(\w+):\s+(.*)") {